kenstuddy/kenstuddy.com/README.md

 # kenstuddy.com
 My personal website.
 Created in 2018.
-Uses PHP with Laravel, MySQL, JavaScript, HTML5, and CSS3.
+Uses PHP with Laravel, MySQL, JavaScript with VueJS (converted from jQuery), HTML5, and CSS3.
 Visit https://kenstuddy.com to see a live demo of this project.

 # Requirements
 * PHP >= 7.0.0